pennydy/pennydy.github.io/_pages/research.md

 - Projection inferences with clause-embedding predicates in RSA models.
 M.S.
 Thesis, Stanford University.
 Advised by Prof. Judith Degen.
 Second reader: Prof. Chris Potts.

 # Conference Presentations
 - Pan, D., & Kehler, A. (2025).
 Do Large Language Models Recognize and Utilize Non-Mandated Pragmatic Enrichments?
-Poster to be presented at the 47th Annual Conference of the Cognitive Science Society.
+Poster presented at the 47th Annual Conference of the Cognitive Science Society.
 San Francisco, CA.

 - Pan, D., & Kehler, A. (2025).
 Pragmatic Competence in LLMs: The Case of Eliciture.
-Poster to be presented at SCiL 2025.
+Poster presented at SCiL 2025.
 Eugene, OR.

 - Pan, D., & Bergen, B. (2025).
 Are explicit belief representations necessary?
 A comparison between Large Language Models and Bayesian probabilistic models.
 Poster presented at NAACL 2025.
 Albuquerque, NM.